dfulmer/alma-unset-acq-tag-perl/README.md

 edit .env with actual environment variables.
 Also, edit ‘alma-unset-acq-tag-create-set.pl’ with the correct sets.
-Also, potentially edit ‘alma-unset-acq-tag-set-managment-tags.pl’, but only if you want to do it using the old method with the larger set.
+Also, potentially edit ‘alma-unset-acq-tag-set-management-tags.pl’, but only if you want to do it using the old method with the larger set.

 Build container
 ```